ckan/ckan/doc/contributing/documentation.rst

 2. Structure and audience
 -------------------------

-:doc:`index` describes the overall structure of the docs, and the intended audience for each part.
+:doc:`/index` describes the overall structure of the docs, and the intended audience for each part.
 This structure is intended to be clear, simple and extendable.
 If you're adding a new section to the docs, try to fit it into this structure.